dfbr/pythonLessons/README.md

 ## Other resources

 The internet is full of resources to help you learn Python.
 I have collected some good ones on the [resources](Lessons/resources.md) page.

+## Use of AI and programming tools

+The aim of this course is that you're able to understand, edit and write Python scripts to accomplish your own goals and those that are set in the rest of your course here at UiB.
+How you achieve these learning goals is up to you.

+If you find that using AI tools as a programming partner is useful then please use the tools to accelerate your learning.
+If however you [solely use AI](https://www.zdnet.com/article/how-to-use-chatgpt-to-write-code/) and don't understand the output then you may need to use your own real intelligence further!

 ## Feedback